soplana/conf/README.md

     $ sudo sudo apt-get install -y git-core
     $ git --version
     git version 1.8.3.4 or something.

+Actually, just running

+    $ sudo apt-get install git-core

+will do, but latest git is recommended.

 ### Ruby2.0, Chef, and Berkshelf